Compactness of Marked Length Isospectral Sets of Birkhoff Billiard Tables: Proof of Theorem Theorem

-In this section, we show how the algebraic structure formula for $\I_k$ in \ref{SIK} yields the compactness in Theorem \ref{cpt}.
-We begin with some $L^\infty$ estimates on $\ka, \ka_1$ which will be needed later when estimating the $L^2$ norms of higher derivatives in Section \ref{conjimp}.
+In this section, we show how the algebraic structure formula for $\I_k$ in Theorem \ref{main} yields compactness in Theorem \ref{cpt}.
+We begin with some $L^\infty$ estimates on $\ka, \ka_1$ which will be needed later to estimate the $L^2$-norms of higher order derivatives. {Since $|\d \Omega| = \ell$ is constant on marked length isospectral sets, we will fix $\ell$ throughout the remainder of the paper.}